Marketers and business decision-makers alike understand the importance of continually building a client base.

 Start by building a target account list.
 If you do this right, generating demand should be a pretty simple process.
 Use intent-based data to ensure you target accounts that are a good fit for your business.

 Then, target those accounts with SEO-backed content, training, and other useful content to generate demand.
 Personalize your outreach by addressing specific pain points they have.
-Consider using dynamic content to create a more personalized experience.
+Consider using dynamic content—which updates automatically based on user preferences—to create a more personalized experience.

-I also recommend using a tool like Leadfeeder to track their actions on your website so you can see which content is most effective.
+Using a tool like Leadfeeder can also help you to track visitor actions on your website so you can see which content is most effective.

 Once an account engages with your content, move on to capturing their contact information using the tactics mentioned in the next section.